The London Stock Exchange offers special listings for private companies - ExBulletin

 Under the LSE proposal, companies would be allowed to trade private shares between public trading windows.
 Under the proposal, companies could also share inside information with key stakeholders during these periods without having to disclose it publicly.

-The LSE has named the idea MTF-lite, drawing on an industry term for a financial market known as a multilateral trading system.
-If it goes ahead, it would be the first exchange with this type of hybrid model for private companies to periodically access public investors.
+The LSE has named the idea MTF-lite, “based on an industry term for a financial market known as a multilateral trading system.
+If it goes ahead, it would be the first exchange with this type of hybrid model for private companies to periodically access public investors markets.

-There are markets for private stocks in the United States, run by the Nasdaq Inc.

 But these trading venues are not accessible to most individual investors.
-Under current U.S. Securities and Exchange Commission regulations, they’re limited to accredited investors who meet certain wealth criteria, such as having an out-of-home net worth of more than $1 million or an annual income. greater than $200,000.
+Under current U.S. Securities and Exchange Commission regulations, they’re limited to accredited investors who meet certain wealth criteria, such as having more than $1 million in net worth outside of home or an annual income. greater than $200,000.

 In the United States, the SEC is working on a plan to further force disclosure of the finances and operations of private companies due to concerns about a lack of oversight in the fast-growing segment of the market, The Wall Street Journal reported.